CyExpats.com Logo

 Proof of Enrollment at a recognized Educational Institution

-Proof of Sufficient Funds (e.g., 6-month Cyprus/foreign bank statements)
+Proof of Sufficient Funds (e.g., bank account activity showing spending in Cyprus)

-Proof of Comprehensive Health Insurance in Cyprus (Required if not contributing to Social Insurance)
+Proof of Comprehensive Health Insurance (if not employed in Cyprus)

 From Temporary (MEU1) to Permanent Residency (MEU3)